jasonzissman/TimeMe.js/README.md

 	}
 });</code></pre>

-<h5>Using standard http requests to send time</h5>
+<h4>Using standard http requests to send time</h4>
 Alternatively you can issue an HTTP request to your back end server to report time.
-Note: the following example send the request during the the window.onbeforeunload event.
+Note: the following example sends an HTTP request during the the window.onbeforeunload event.
-This approach may not work in certain browsers as their is no guarantee that the http request will complete before the browser terminates it.
-Consider sending the time at a certain polling period as an alternative.<br/><br/>
+This approach may not work in all browsers as there is no guarantee that the request will complete before the browser terminates it.<br/><br/>
 <div class="code-block">
 <pre><code>window.onbeforeunload = function (event) {
 	xmlhttp=new XMLHttpRequest();